Nikmaz-06/Practicum-Exam-IMAD-5112--Nikyle-Mazeau/README.md

 Below are some screenshots of the app running on the emulator if you are still confused or unsure
 ![Flashcard App Screenshot](Screenshot 2025-06-19 121719.png)
+This Screenshot shows the source code directly from android studio on how the next button on the welcome screen was coded.
 ![Flashcard App Screenshot](Screenshot_2025.05.26_14.40.42.041.png)
 ![Flashcard App Screenshot](Screenshot_2025.05.26_14.41.02.776.png)
 ![FLashcard App Screenshot](Screenshot_2025.05.26_14.41.23.051.png)